 Between 1888 and 1890, Peter Kirk's Kirkland Land and Improvement Company purchased many of the homesteads to begin the proposed new city which would support the construction of the steel mill on Rose Hill near Forbes Lake.
 In 1889, a number of homes for both steel mill workers and administrators were built in the Market Neighborhood although few of the roads were built until years later.
 In 1890 the original plat prepared by John Kellett, Kirk's engineer, established the street layout that is evident today.
 Peter Kirk's original Victorian home was built on the southern corner of 2nd Street West and 5th Avenue West before being sold to Burke & Farrar who dismantled the home and built two large family homes on Waverly Way.
 The Kirk home is the logo for the Kirkland Heritage Society.
-The Loomis home located at 304 8th Avenue West is the last remaining Victorian Home in Kirkland.
+The Loomis home located at 304 8th Avenue West is one of the the last remaining Queen Anne Victorian Homes in Kirkland.